Skip to Main Content

 Central Idea:

-• Exploration can grow our ability to think, create and express our ideas and feelings
+• Imagination and exploration are powerful tools to think, create, and express our ideas and feelings.

 Lines of Inquiry: